7-Year-Old Girl Who Lost Home In Woolsey Wildfire Organizes Toy Drive For Other California Children

 “I just want to help other kids ’cause I know how it feels to lost [sic] your things.”

-Feel-good stories like this are rare bits of comfort for the thousands of people who have lost everything, or been displaced, or have lost loved ones, or some combination thereof, due to the rampaging California wildfires.
-As of this writing, according to The Today Show, at least 80 people have died in the fires, and more than a thousand are unaccounted for.
+Feel-good stories like this are rare bits of comfort for the thousands of people who have lost everything, have been displaced, have lost loved ones, or some combination thereof due to the rampaging California wildfires.
+As of this writing, according to the Today Show, at least 80 people have died in the fires and more than a thousand are unaccounted for.
 Moreover, the death toll is almost certain to climb once the fires have been put out, as searchers undertake the grim task of finding and identifying human remains.